Dwight Twilley: Solo years

 However, in 1998, Pitcock rejoined Twilley, and the rise of digital audio meant that placing a record on a major label became less of a priority.
 In 1999, Twilley released both another rarities collection, Between the Cracks, Vol. 1 (Not Lame Records), made up of songs not owned by Shelter, EMI or CBS, and his first new album in 13 years, Tulsa (Copper Records).
-In 2001, Twilley finally released The Luck (Big Oak Records), although with some changes to the version he had completed in 1994. he six-song seasonal EP Have a Twilley Christmas (Digital Musicworks International, "DMI") appeared in 2004, followed by two more albums on the same label, his ninth studio album, 47 Moons, in 2005 and his first live album, Live: All Access in 2006.
+In 2001, Twilley finally released The Luck (Big Oak Records), although with some changes to the version he had completed in 1994.
+His six-song seasonal EP Have a Twilley Christmas (Digital Musicworks International, "DMI") appeared in 2004, followed by two more albums on the same label, his ninth studio album, 47 Moons, in 2005 and his first live album, Live: All Access in 2006.

 Tulsa was sold to DMI (now Digital Music Group, Incorporated, or DMGI) in 2004.
 Additionally, the first two Twilley solo albums Twilley and Scuba Divers are available in two-disk compilations by Australia's Raven Records.
 Wild Dogs was reissued on CD in 2022 by Iconoclassic Records with nine bonus tracks, including the original demos for the album.
-However, Jungle has never been released in CD format.
+Jungle was reissued on CD in 2024 by Iconoclassic Records with six bonus tracks, three tracks being listed as outtakes and the other three being demos for the album.

 In November 2007, Twilley's DMGI catalog was acquired by DMGI founder and CEO, Mitchell Koulouris, who moved the artist to his new label, Gigatone.
 A post-major label retrospective titled Northridge to Tulsa (Twilley lived in Northridge while recording The Luck) was the first to be released by Gigatone (in December 2007).
 In addition, a new release of 47 Moons with bonus tracks and a remastered edition of Tulsa were also released by Gigatone in December 2007.
 Finally, seven volumes of outtakes, demos and live recordings in a series titled Rarities was also released by Gigatone.
 In 2009, Twilley released albums covering some of his favorite songs by The Beatles and other artists.
-In 2010 he released the album Green Blimp.
+In 2010, he released the album Green Blimp.

 In November 2014, Twilley released his album Always through Big Oak Records.
-The 12-song LP features an array of appearances from power-pop and rock'n'roll musicians like Ken Stringfellow, Timm Buechler and Mitch Easter.
+The 12-song LP featured an array of appearances from power-pop and rock and roll musicians such as Ken Stringfellow, Timm Buechler and Mitch Easter.

+Death

+Twilley died on October 18, 2023.
+He suffered a massive stroke while driving, causing him to crash into a tree.
+He was 72.